Migrating Your Mac OS X Installation to a New Drive

 Once you've formatted your drive, you can close Disk Utility.
 If you're in 10.7 or later, you'll need to select the "Reinstall Mac OS X" option from the Mac OS X Utilities screen.
 In earlier OS versions, quitting Disk Utility will take you right back into the installer.

 Follow the steps as they are presented to you, making sure to select your new drive (the one you just formatted in the previous step) as the install location.
 The installers for Mac OS X are very straightforward to use; all you need to do is follow the on-screen instructions.
 Once you have filled in the required information, the actual install will begin.
-This can take quite a while, depending on your system.
+This can take quite a while, depending on your internet connection speed.
 Fortunately, the process at this point is automated, so you can do something else while waiting for the install to complete.

 Use Migration Assistant to transfer your data to your new drive